-Service Provider Signature Requirements for sharing support plan information
+Service Provider Signature Requirements

-Sharing support plan information and obtaining Service Provider signature requirements apply only to members on Elderly Waiver.
+Sharing Support Plan information and obtaining Service Provider signature requirements apply only to members on Elderly Waiver.

-The Care Coordinator must discuss, with member or representative, the CMS requirement of sharing their care plan and service information with EW and PCA providers (only if on EW).
+The Care Coordinator must discuss, with member or representative, the CMS requirement of sharing their Support Plan and service information with EW and PCA providers (only if on EW).
 EW and PCA providers must sign to indicate their acknowledgement of the services and supports in the plan and their agreement to deliver them as outlined.

-Members can choose to have a copy of their care plan/MnC support plan shared with their service provider(s) or just a summary letter.
+Members can choose to have a copy of their Support Plan shared with their service provider(s) or just a summary letter.
 If the service provider is providing more than one service only one letter is required.
-In R-MnCHOICES, send to any providers chosen by the member.